 - Beans: Beans have the most protein out of any vegetable source and the fiber will help you feel full.

 - Nuts: Just 1 ounce of almonds contains 6 grams of protein—almost as much as a broiled ribeye steak!
 Nuts are also a healthy source of omega-3 fatty acids.

 In general, the FDA recommends that an adult should consume about 50 grams of protein each day, based on a 2,000 calorie diet.
 But how much protein you need depends on how old you are and whether you’re male or female, plus how much you exercise.
 Your age also impacts how much protein you need.
-Here are the average protein requirements for most people:
+Research suggests that the average protein requirements for most people is as follows:

 - Infants: 10 grams a day.